davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

     - Now go inside the `stats.c` file to write `updateStats(stats, str)`.

 5. Once you read a single `#` (if it's not followed by a NULL character, then you should update stats!), you need to show the options menu.
 Your program should now accept numerical options.
-If an unknown option is entered, print an error informing the user and reprompt.
+If an unknown option is entered, alert the user and exit the program.
 Note that there is an option to return to string-input mode.
    - This time, write your own function to print the menu.
 Put the declaration in `menu.h` (I don't care what you name the function.), and put the implementation in `menu.c`.

 6. The bars in the histogram that you print must be vertical (see below).
 Point deductions will be taken if you print horizontal bars.
 Each of the 26 bars represents the count of letters that your program observed.
 The frequency itself must sit below the letter label.